gke-metadata-server

 Alternatively, you can write your own Kubernetes manifests and consume only the container image:

-For verifying the image of a given Container GitHub Release (tags v{container_version}
+For verifying the image of a given Container GitHub Release (tags v{container_version}), fetch the digest file container-digest.txt attached to the Github Release and use it with cosign:

 cosign verify ghcr.io/matheuscscp/gke-metadata-server@$(cat container-digest.txt) \